Robust leave-one-out cross-validation for high-dimensional Bayesian models: Analysis of the proposed estimator

 Theorem \ref{thm:mix_finite} holds also in the more general case where $q_{mix}$ in \eqref{eq:mixture} is replaced by a weighted version $q_{mix}^{(\balpha)}(\theta)=Z_{\balpha}^{-1}\sum_{i=1}^{n}\alpha_ip(y_{-i}|\theta)p(\theta)$ where $Z_{\balpha}=\sum_{i=1}^{n}\alpha_ip(y_{-i})$ and $\balpha=(\alpha_i)_{i=1}^n$ are arbitrary weights satisfying $\alpha_i\in(0,\infty)$ for all $i$.
 In the supplement we prove the result in such more general version.
 See also Remark \ref{rmk:weights} and Section \ref{sec:ext} for more details on the practical relevance of the more general weighted mixture $q_{mix}^{(\balpha)}$.

 Theorem \ref{thm:mix_finite} highlights a first sharp distinction between the classical and mixture estimators.
-In fact, the difference between having finite or infinite asymptotic variance has major practical consequences, such as guaranteeing that mixture estimators will converge at the usual $S^{-1/2}$ rate, while classical estimators $\hat{\mu}_i^{(post)}$ may not.
-This is indeed observed in practice even for simple models, see e.g.\ Figure \ref{evolution:mse} in Section \ref{sec:sim} below, and implies that in those situations the improvement in efficiency between $\hat{\mu}_i^{(mix)}$ and $\hat{\mu}_i^{(post)}$ increases to infinity as $S\to\infty$.
+It shows that, under minimal assumptions, $\hat{\mu}_i^{(mix)}$ enjoys finite asymptotic variance and thus its mean squared error (MSE) decays at the usual $\mathcal{O}(S^{-1})$ rate as $S\to\infty$.
+The latter follows from the fact that the squared bias of $\hat{\mu}_i^{(mix)}$ is of order $\mathcal{O}(S^{-2})$ and thus variance dominates the MSE for large $S$.
+On the contrary the MSE of classical estimators $\hat{\mu}_i^{(post)}$ may decay at a slower than $\mathcal{O}(S^{-1})$ rate, which is indeed observed in practice even for simple models, see e.g.\ Figure \ref{evolution:mse} in Section \ref{sec:dep_on_S}.
+In such situations, the improvement in efficiency between $\hat{\mu}_i^{(mix)}$ and $\hat{\mu}_i^{(post)}$ increases to infinity as $S\to\infty$.

+Note that $AV^{(mix)}_i<\infty$ is a stronger requirement than $\var (\hat{\mu}_i^{(mix)})<\infty$ for fixed $S$, since the latter does not give guarantees on rate of decay with $S$.
+For example, methods based on truncation or smoothing of the importance weights, such as PSIS estimators mentioned above, lead to estimators with finite variance for fixed $S$ but whose MSE can decay at a slower than $\mathcal{O}(S^{-1})$ rate, see e.g.\ \citet{vehtari2022pareto} for more details.